 Whether you have lost a parent, a friend, a sibling, or someone else... the loss can feel disorienting and even overwhelming.
 This group will provide a supportive environment in which to talk about your loss with others who are also in the process of grieving and thus understand the pain that you are going through.
 You don't need to go through this on your own.
-Group meets Fridays 3-4:30 p.m.
+If interested, call Brian or Magali at 707-826-3236.

 Connect with others to know you are not alone.
 This group provides a safe, healing place to break the silence and move beyond secrecy, fear and shame.
-Fridays 1-2:30 p.m.
+If interested, Lori or Elizabeth at 707-826-3236.

-Our wellness and support activities are not counseling or psychotherapy groups and you need not be a client of the center to participate.
+Our wellness and support activities are offered weekly and students can simply "drop-in" to try them out.
 These activities aim to promote health and connection in a supportive atomsphere.
 Students are encouraged to participate in these activities as often as they like-- every once in a while or weekly.
-Just show up!
+No need to sign up, just show up!

 Guided use of art materials to explore and express who you are.
-We will meet from 1-2 pm Wednesdays starting February 6, 2013 in the Rec and Wellness Center, room 122.
+We meet Thursdays from 1-2 p.m. in the Rec and Wellness Center, room 122.

 Mindfulness practice helps us slow down, regain our balance, and take things "one breath at a time..."
 Interested in learning some basic meditation skills and practicing those in a small group setting?
 You are invited to join a group open to all members of the HSU Community-- students, staff, faculty, and administration- and all levels of experience.
 We meet on Wednesdays from 5 to 6 p.m. in Recreation and Wellness Center, room 124.